-Instead of spending time and money keeping the lawn in good shape, you can grow a lush garden, turning your lawless backyard into an oasis.
-For example, gravel and large concrete pavers light a beautiful bonfire to entertain at dusk in this drought-tolerant landscape.
-Some zoysia grasses can take five to five and a half hours of intermittent sunshine during the growing season to maintain what Waltz calls commercial acceptability.
+Rather than spending time and money on maintaining a lawn, you can create a lush garden in your backyard.
+Gravel and large concrete pavers make a beautiful bonfire area in drought-tolerant landscapes.
+Zoysia grasses require five to five and a half hours of intermittent sunshine during the growing season to maintain commercial acceptability.

-Covers come in all shapes and sizes, making them a great option for covering problem areas where grass simply does not grow.
-Homeowners can simply pull out their lawn and replace it with a moss rug; in return, they get a patio that doesn't need weeding or watering.
-In situations like this, he said homeowners will lose grass over time as landscapes mature and areas that were once in the full sun become increasingly shady.
-Landscape designers, contractors, and professionals would understand the problem, he said, but their use of terminology is not always punctual.
+Covers come in all shapes and sizes, making them an ideal solution for problem areas where grass won't grow.
+Homeowners can replace their lawn with a moss rug for a patio that doesn't need weeding or watering.
+In some cases, grass may die over time as landscapes mature and areas that were once in full sun become increasingly shady.

-The designer replaced a mostly dead lawn with a soft, airy palette of drought-tolerant ornamental grasses and other plants in this California landscape.
-Another reason the soil compacts may be due to the same small tree planted by the contractor that eventually matures and casts shade on the landscape.
-Organic mulches such as cedar or pine bark chips can be used to replace grass quite easily for a rustic ground cover.
-The last thing you're going to do is pay for someone to come in there and deep till the lawn or landscape and break it 6 or 8 inches deep and soften it on top 3 to 4 inches before laying grass.
+The designer replaced a mostly dead lawn with drought-tolerant ornamental grasses and other plants in this California landscape.
+Another reason soil compaction may occur is due to the small tree planted by the contractor that eventually matures and casts shade on the landscape.
+Organic mulches such as cedar or pine bark chips can be used to replace grass quite easily.